Syria strikes: what we know - Journal du Cameroun

 The strikes targeted three facilities related to Syria’s “chemical weapons infrastructure,” officials said, in what the US billed as a warning against Syria’s Bashar al-Assad employing such weapons in the future — a warning he has been accused of flouting in the past.

-Lieutenant General Kenneth McKenzie, director of the US military’s Joint Staff, said the three facilities were the Barzeh research and development center on the outskirts of Damascus, the Him Shinshar chemical weapons storage facility located outside Homs, and a nearby bunker facility.
+Lieutenant General Kenneth McKenzie, director of the US military’s Joint Staff, said the three facilities were the Barzeh research and development center on the outskirts of Damascus, a chemical weapons facility located outside Homs, and a nearby bunker facility.

 McKenzie said the targets were all totally destroyed, and the strikes had “significantly crippled Assad’s ability to produce” chemical weapons.